RamiresOliv/MinecraftServerMenu/Redirect.md

             console.log("amongus bye bye!")
             var request = window.location.href.slice(window.location.href.indexOf('?') + 1);

-            docments.GetElementById("message").innerHTML = `you are leaving our website you are accessing another site do you want to continue and goto the ${request}?`
+            document.GetElementById("message").innerHTML = `you are leaving our website you are accessing another site do you want to continue and goto the ${request}?`

             window.location.replace = `https://${request}`
     }